mechatroner/RBQL/README.md

 RBQL is a technology which provides SQL-like language that supports _SELECT_ and _UPDATE_ queries with Python or JavaScript expressions.
 RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries and can work in web browsers.
+RBQL core module is very generic and can process all kind of objects and record formats, but most popular RBQL implementation works with CSV files.

 [Official Site](https://rbql.org/)